Prepare your environment for the Business Connectivity Services hybrid scenario

 To set credentials for a target application

-If the target application is of type Group, type the credentials for the external data source.
+If the target application is of type Group, enter the credentials for the external data source.
 Depending on the information that is required by the external data source, the fields for setting credentials will vary.

-If the target application is of type Individual, type the user name of the individual who will be mapped to this set of credentials on the external data source, and type the credentials for the external data source.
+If the target application is of type Individual, enter the user name of the individual who will be mapped to this set of credentials on the external data source, and type the credentials for the external data source.
 Depending on the information that is required by the external data source, the fields for setting credentials will vary.